Weighted linearization of vector fields via a formal Moser trick: Introduction

 \subsection{Background}

 Linearization of vector fields is a fundamental technique with applications throughout mathematics, science, and engineering.
-It features prominently in the study of local normal forms in differential geometry and dynamical systems, where a natural question arises: when does the first-order approximation furnished by linearizing a vector field accurately reflect the original vector field's geometry and dynamics in the vicinity of a fixed point?
+It features prominently in the study of local normal forms in differential geometry and dynamical systems, where a natural question arises: when does the first-order approximation furnished by linearization accurately reflect a vector field's geometry and dynamics near a fixed point?
 This question is classical, dating back to Poincar\'{e} and Lie, and by now there is a wealth of literature establishing sufficient conditions for linearizability with respect to various notions of ``accuracy''.

-In the topological category, the Hartman--Grobman theorem \cite[\S4.3]{chicone_ordinary_2006} states that the flow of a $C^1$ vector field on $\R^n$ can be conjugated via a homeomorphism to the flow of its linear approximation near a \emph{hyperbolic} fixed point (one where the linear approximation has no purely imaginary eigenvalues).
-On the level of formal power series, Poincar\'{e}'s thesis \cite{poincare_sur_1879} investigates when a system of $n$ ordinary differential equations
+In the topological category, the Hartman--Grobman theorem \cite[\S13]{arnold_geometrical_1988} states that the flow of a $C^1$ vector field on $\R^n$ can be conjugated via a homeomorphism to the flow of its linear approximation near a \emph{hyperbolic} fixed point (one where the vector field's Jacobian matrix has no purely imaginary eigenvalues).
+On the level of formal power series, Poincar\'{e}'s thesis \cite[Part II]{poincare_sur_1879} investigates when a system of $n$ ordinary differential equations

 can be brought to the form $\dot{y} = Ay$ by a formal change of coordinates $y = x + O(|x|^2)$.
-He formulates the following sufficient condition: call the eigenvalues $\lambda_1, \ldots, \lambda_n$ of the matrix $A$ \emph{resonant} if there exists $k \in \{1, \ldots, n\}$ and non-negative integers $\alpha_1, \ldots, \alpha_n$ such that
+He formulates the following sufficient condition: call the eigenvalues $\lambda_1, \ldots, \lambda_n$ of the matrix $A$ \emph{resonant} if there exists $j \in \{1, \ldots, n\}$ and non-negative integers $\alpha_1, \ldots, \alpha_n$ such that

-Poincar\'{e}'s linearization theorem then states that, if the eigenvalues are \emph{non(!)-resonant}, then such a formal change of coordinates exists.
-Should the formal power series on the right-hand side of Equation \eqref{eq:poincare} define a holomorphic vector field on $\C^n$, results of Poincar\'{e} and Siegel describe when a linearizing formal coordinate transformation converges to a biholomorphism, again in terms of eigenvalues of $A$ \cite[\S24]{arnold_geometrical_1988}.
+Poincar\'{e}'s linearization theorem states that, if the eigenvalues are \emph{not} resonant, then such a formal change of coordinates exists.
+Should the formal power series $Ax + O(|x|^2)$ define a holomorphic vector field on $\C^n$, results of Poincar\'{e} and Siegel \cite[\S24]{arnold_geometrical_1988} describe when a linearizing formal coordinate transformation converges to a biholomorphism, again in terms of eigenvalues of $A$.